digitalmethodsinitiative/4cat-wikitools/README.md

 * **Wikipedia TOC scraper**: Collect the tables of contents (TOCs) of historical versions of a Wikipedia article.
 How does the table of contents evolve over time?
 Which sections appear and which disappear?

 All data sources use the Wikipedia API to collect data.
-To use geolocation features, a (free) API key for the [Abstract](https://www.abstractapi.com/api/ip-geolocation-api) geolocation API is required.
-Optionally, a Wikimedia API access token can be provided to speed up requests.
-These API keys are configured in the 4CAT control panel's "Settings" page.
+An API key can be configured in the 4CAT control panel's "Settings" page.
+Things will also work without an API key, but with a lower rate limit (meaning processors may fail with heavy use).

 ## Installation
 In 4CAT, navigate to the extensions folder, and check out this repository there as 'wikitools'. **Note**: the name of